amaliak/mexBBFMM3D_easy/README.md

         The meshed grid can be created from x,y and z vectors by using function gridmesh = CreateRegMesh(grid);
-N     : rank of reduced rank svd a     : oversampling parameter for randSVD q     : is 1, or 2 (hardcoded below to = 1)
+N     : rank of reduced rank svd
 Kernel: covariance type, see compilemex for options
 corlength: correlation length in x and y isotropic
 corlengthz: correlation length in z